Lemon-Framework/Lemon/README.md

 There is [documentation](https://lemon-framework.github.io/docs) (currently unfinished).
 And there are discord events of writing apps in Lemon (in Czech)

+If you had any questions, you can ask them on [Lemon Discord](https://discord.gg/tsqBauhb8c).

 ## Installing

 `composer require lemon_framework/lemon`